17 Easy Ways to Get Rid of Back Fat

 Plank it Out

-To work your core muscles and stabilize your back, place two dumbbells on the floor and assume a push-up position, with your hands on the dumbbells about shoulder width apart.
+To work your core muscles and stabilize your back, try this no-gym workout: place two dumbbells on the floor and assume a push-up position, with your hands on the dumbbells about shoulder width apart.
 Your body should be as stiff and straight as a plank, forming a straight line from head to toe.
 There’s an added degree of difficulty as you work to prevent the dumbbells from rolling out from under you.
 Hold the position for 30 seconds.
 If you want to further target the back area, lift one arm at a time to shoulder height and hold it for a few seconds.
-For more ways to sculpt your figure, don’t miss these 31 No-Gym Workouts.

 Bang Out Some Push-ups